Seasawher/mdgen/README.md

 * The comments enclosed with an `/-! ... -/` or `/- ... -/` are converted as ground text.

+* Nested block comments can also be handled.

 * The inline comment, doc comment and non-comment parts are converted to lean code blocks.

 * Lines ending with `--#` are ignored.